JoeyAckah/Access-Key-Manager/README.md

 # Access Key Manager

-This project is Key Manager Application built with Django framework .
+This project is a Key Manager Application built with Django framework .
 The app allows users (schools) to sign up, log in ,request for a key to activate their school's account and to know their status of their requested keys (i.e Active,Expired or Revoked).
 Adminstrators possess an additional privileges to manually revoke a key a pursed key and access an end point
 ## Features

 - User authentication (signup, login, logout) with email verification